2025 Drake Bulldogs football team

-The 2025 Drake Bulldogs football team represent Drake University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
-The Bulldogs are led by first-year head coach Joe Woodley, who takes over for former coach Todd Stepsis who left the program to become the head coach at Northern Iowa.
-Woodley is assisted by first-year offensive coordinator Kyle Kempt and first-year defensive coordinator Adam Cox.
-The Bulldogs play home games at Drake Stadium in Des Moines, Iowa.
+The 2025 Drake Bulldogs football team represented Drake University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
+The Bulldogs were led by first-year head coach Joe Woodley, who took over for former coach Todd Stepsis who left the program to become the head coach at Northern Iowa.
+Woodley was assisted by first-year offensive coordinator Kyle Kempt and first-year defensive coordinator Adam Cox.
+The Bulldogs played home games at Drake Stadium in Des Moines, Iowa.